Suraween/GlowZ-Dock/README.md

   **You can run the Settings by clicking on the very 1st Icon from the left with LMB,** **or open the About-Popup via RMB**
 - Task-Menu with Mouse Scrolling-Wheel to open (closing after 5 seconds), while Dock is active
-- System-style popups for confirmations and notifications.
+- System-style popups for sassy and funny confirmations and notifications.

 ## 🛠 Created with